 Your core also plays a key role in stabilising your body, but the most important muscles when running are the five listed above.

 Need a little inspiration for leg strengthening exercises?
-Check out our leg exercises article here.
+Check out our best leg exercises article here.

 There we have it, the ultimate guide to running for beginners.
 Remember, whether you're new to running, or wanting to start running again...

 Consistency rules.
-However you plan your runs or training programme, curating a routine you can stick to is the key to progression.
+However you plan your runs or training programme, developing a routine you can stick to is the key to progression.